abcdevops/blog/_posts/2016/feb/2016-02-20-amazon-RDS.md

 Databases Introduction
 ---

-So we just with brief introduction on the different types of databases so we got Relational databases.
+So we just with brief introduction on the different types of databases so we got Relational databases.<!--more-->

 1. ##### Relational Databases (OLTP) :-
 Online Transaction Processing these are the databases that used to using day in day.